Cognitive Load in Web Design

 User Satisfaction

 User satisfaction is directly linked to the cognitive effort required to navigate a website.
 When users experience cognitive overload due to complex interfaces or information overload, their satisfaction levels decrease.
-Designers must prioritise simplifying interactions and providing clear pathways to enhance user satisfaction.
+Designers must prioritise simplifying interactions and providing clear pathways to enhance cognitive processes and user satisfaction.

 Excessive cognitive load can lead to negative outcomes for websites, impacting key performance metrics such as bounce rates and conversion rates.
+Cognitive biases, which are systematic errors in thinking, can also affect how users process and interpret information, contributing to these negative outcomes.
 Understanding these consequences is vital for designing effective user experiences.

 Increased Bounce Rates

 High cognitive load often results in increased bounce rates, where users leave the website prematurely due to frustration or confusion.
-By optimising the design for reduced cognitive effort, designers can lower bounce rates and improve user retention.
+By using cognitive skills and optimising the design for reduced cognitive effort, designers can lower bounce rates and improve user retention.

 Reduced Conversion Rates